 Content design for dating app investigation

-The 6000-word-story is an investigation on how Tinder and Hinge’s parent company, Match Group, has kept a record of bad actors on its app for years yet still failed to reveal key information to its users.
+The 6,000-word story is an investigation into how Tinder and Hinge’s parent company, Match Group, has kept a record of bad actors on its app for years, yet still failed to reveal key information to its users.

 • Using that as a foundation, I created 4 sets of social assets focusing on different aspects of the story.

-• Impact: So far, the posts has reached over 400K audiences on IG and has over 25K engagements.
+• Impact: So far, the posts have reached over 400K audiences on IG and have over 25K engagements.
 It’s the best performing post on social in the organization’s history.

 Post 1: Timeline of the main case